“I was really shy as a kid.” Hayley Atwell

 Introversion, high sensitivity

-Shyness is a form of social anxiety and can be related to low confidence, but it may be confused with introversion or high sensitivity – common personality traits of many creative and talented people.
+Shyness is a form of social anxiety and can be related to low confidence, but it may be confused with introversion or high sensitivity – which are two common personality traits of many creative and talented people.

 While acting may be a way to gain confidence, some people find it helpful to get counseling, or explore if they have social phobia or some other kind of anxiety that may keep them from being authentic and freely expressive on stage or on camera.